| About the document | |

 12.2 To help residents in making convenient appointments, a limited number of weekend and evening appointments are available and may be made available.
 These will be considered upon request.

-12.3 For periodic testing to individual homes, we will undertake three separate pre-booked appointment visits, in-order to achieve access and complete the inspection.
-A minimum of five working days' notice will be provided between appointments.
+12.3.1 For periodic inspection and testing to individual homes, we will undertake three separate pre-booked appointment visits, which will be made in writing, in-order to achieve access and complete the inspection.
+A minimum of five working days’ notice will be provided between appointments.

-12.5 Where access is not achieved to complete the inspection on the third appointment a no access card will be left and we may make other attempts to arrange access which may include phone calls, liaison with support workers and advocates, 'cold call' visits, and visits outside normal working hours.
+12.3.3 Where access is not achieved to complete the inspection on the third appointment, a no access card will be left and we may make other reasonable attempts to arrange access which may include phone calls, liaison with support workers and advocates, ‘cold call’ visits, and visits outside normal working hours.

-12.9 In an emergency, it may not be possible to arrange access through a pre-arranged access due to the severity of the situation and the risk to health and safety or significant damage to property.
-Wherever possible, we will try to give at least 24 hours' notice of our intention to access a property.
-However, in-line with the Councils Tenancy Agreement and Leasehold Agreements, the council or any person authorised by the council may enter a tenant or leaseholders home without giving any notice whether they are at or not.
-This includes for instances where suspected tampering with meters and other electrical equipment is believed to have taken place.
+12.6 In an emergency, it may not be possible to arrange access through a pre-arranged access due to the severity of the situation and the risk to health and safety or significant damage to property.
+Wherever possible, at least 24 hours’ notice of intention to access a property will be given.
+The council or any person authorised by the council may enter a tenant or leaseholders’ home without giving any notice, to carry out an emergency repair or inspection, whether they are at or not.

 13. Smoke detectors